Farm laws: Union minister Meenakshi Lekhi apologises for calling protesting farmers hooligans

 Union minister Meenakshi Lekhi apologised on Thursday for referring to those protesting against the Centre’s contentious agriculture laws as hooligans.

-Lekhi had made the controversial remark at a press conference when she was asked to respond to an alleged attack on a journalist near Jantar Mantar.
+Lekhi had made the remark at a press conference earlier on Thursday when she was asked to respond to an alleged attack on a journalist near Jantar Mantar.
 Two hundred farmers were protesting against the laws at Jantar Mantar on Thursday as part of their “Kisan Sansad” programme.
 They plan to hold a parallel parliament during the ongoing Monsoon Session of the House.

 “You are again calling them farmers...they are mawalis [hooligans],” she told the reporter.
 Several social media users posted clips of her comment demanding an apology.
 Later, Lekhi retracted her comment, but added that her remark was reported out of context by the media.